Methamphetamine use while Breastfeeding

 Because there is no published experience with methamphetamine as a therapeutic agent during breastfeeding, an alternate drug may be preferred, especially while nursing a newborn or preterm infant.

 Maternal Levels.
 Two nursing mothers who were intravenous methamphetamine abusers collected milk samples just before methamphetamine injection and every 2 to 6 hours after injection for 24 hours.
 Because the drugs were illicit street drugs, the doses of methamphetamine were not known.
 Peak and average milk methamphetamine concentrations were about 160 mcg/L and 111 mcg/L in one woman and 610 mcg/L and 281 mcg/L in the other, respectively.
 Milk methamphetamine concentrations fell with half-lives of 13.6 and 7.4 hours, respectively.
 Amphetamine, thought to be derived from metabolism of methamphetamine, was present in relatively constant concentrations in the milk of both mothers, averaging 4 and 15 mcg/L, respectively.
-The authors estimated that the infants would have received 16.7 and 42.2 mcg/kg per day of methamphetamine and 0.8 and 2.5 mcg/kg per day of amphetamine, respectively.
+The authors estimated that the infants would have received daily dosages of 16.7 and 42.2 mcg/kg of methamphetamine and 0.8 and 2.5 mcg/kg of amphetamine, respectively.
 These estimated mg/kg infant doses of methamphetamine are lower than therapeutic doses of the equipotent dextroamphetamine for older children with attention deficit hyperactivity disorder.
-However, this is not evidence of safety for breastfed infants because the data on these two women can not be extrapolated to other methamphetamine abusers.
+However, this is not evidence of safety for breastfed infants because the data on these two women cannot be extrapolated to other methamphetamine abusers.

 Infant Levels.
 Relevant published information was not found as of the revision date.